 I was five years old when I wandered across the street by my family’s house and along the next block.
 My mother had warned me never to cross the street, though the cat often went that way.
-He could be seen sauntering atop a low stone wall before vanishing into the tunnel that I imagined led from our neighborhood to another world.
+I would see his grey shape sauntering atop a low stone wall before vanishing around the corner.
+Whenever I saw him slip away, I imagined he’d passed through a tunnel leading to another world.
 I wanted to go through the tunnel, too.
-My brother passed through it every morning on the way to school, and so far nothing had happened to him.
-He always came back: so would I. Moreover, my mother was napping as usual and would never know.
+My brother passed through it every morning on the way to school, and he always came back.
+Why shouldn’t I?
+My mother was napping and would never know.

-There was no fence, no gate, no boundary other than my mother’s command.
-Her words rose in a crescendo as I approached the curb; they faded as I stepped off.
-There were no cars in the street; nothing was moving.
+There was no gate, no fence—no boundary other than my mother’s command.
+Her words rose in a fever in my mind as I approached the curb, then faded as I stepped off.
+We’d crossed the street together; why couldn’t I go there alone?
+There were no cars coming, no rumbling sounds.
 I paused.
-My mother’s warning had no clear meaning.
+My mother’s warning had no sure meaning.
 I made my way to the foreign shore with no more glancing back.

-I went along the low stone wall, heading for the corner.
-There the street began a descent.
-Soon the stone wall ended, replaced by bushes and tree roots and looming cars by the curb.
+I followed the low stone wall as it led around the corner, where the street began a descent.
+Soon the stone wall ended, replaced by bushes and tree roots and cars looming by the curb.
 Looking up, I saw houses on top of the slope.
 They seemed very far away.

-Halfway down the block was a steep yard planted with ivy.
-A few days before, my mother had taken me by the yard.
-Pausing, she’d commented, “That’s very grand,” in a tone that had made me look closely, feeling the presence of the ivy, the slope, and the faraway house.
+Further along the block was a steep yard planted with ivy.
+A few weeks before, my mother had brought me by the yard.
+Pausing, she’d commented, “That’s very grand,” while her dreamy tone had made me look closely, feeling the lure of the ivy, the slope, and the stone house.
 It was her tone for things she wanted but—as I’d begun to grasp—would never have.
-She’d been speaking to herself as her glance moved up the slope to the stone house.
+She’d been speaking to herself as her glance moved up the slope to the far-off house.

-The day was warm.
-I was wearing shorts; dresses posed problems, even then—flying up on windy days and when I ran.
-Running was fun, though what I really wanted was to be a monkey and swing through the trees.
+The afternoon was warm, and I was wearing my brother’s old camper shorts.
+Dresses posed problems, even then—flying up on windy days, or when I ran.
+Running was fun, though what I wanted most was to swing through the trees, like a monkey.
 I dreamed of getting away from something, not knowing what there was to get away from.

-With much effort, I reached the top.
-The street was far below; looking down, I knew why I’d climbed so far.
-Though I couldn’t swing through the trees, I could run.
+With much struggle, I reached the top.
+Planting my feet in cool grass, I stood at the edge of the slope.
+The street lay far below; looking down, I suddenly knew why I’d climbed so far.
+Even if I couldn’t swing through the trees, I could run.

-As though rehearsing my future, I plunged down the slope.
-Caught in the momentum, I toppled, dragging my knee through the ivy.
-Leaning over, I saw a raw and bloody scrape, a loud stigmata that must be concealed from my mother—but she was no longer napping.
+As though rehearsing my future, I plunged down the slope, my legs flailing with gathering speed—a moment of flying.
+Then, caught in the momentum, I landed headlong, dragging my knee through the ivy.
+I gasped and wobbled up; leaning over, I saw a raw and bloody scrape mingled with ivy stains, a loud red mess that must be concealed from my mother—but she was no longer napping.
 I could hear her shouting for me from the corner.

-She cleaned up my knee.
-I felt strangely proud of my adventure—the mark of independence.
-Soon my mother was making dinner, then my father came home.
-Later my mother would tell me a story, and I’d go to sleep.
+I knew I should be sorry for scaring my mother, but I felt strangely proud of my flight—my will.
+My mother touched my face; she’d forgiven me.
+She began making dinner, then my father came home.
+Later she would tell me a story, and I’d go to sleep.

-A few days later, I was sitting on the front steps of our house with my brother and another boy.
+A few days later, I was playing on the front steps of our house with my brother and another boy.
 They were older—first graders sharing reading lessons and baseball cards.
-They met every morning in an unfathomable place away from the house, and every afternoon as my mother was napping, my brother would burst through the door with news of the great world beyond the “STOP” sign on the corner.
+They would meet every morning in an unfathomable place away from the house, and every afternoon as my mother was napping, my brother would burst through the door with news of the other world beyond the stop sign on the corner.

 Now I had been there, too.
-My scab was a sign.
-I was glancing at it, remembering the thrill of crossing the street and climbing through ivy, the out-of-control momentum just before I fell, when my brother leaned closer, eyeing my knee.
-For a moment I thought he must be admiring the stigmata.
-Stunned by a sudden knowledge of the world, I looked up, but he was smirking.
+My scab was proof.
+I was glancing at it, remembering the thrill of crossing the street and climbing through ivy, the out-of-control momentum just before I fell, when my brother leaned closer, peering at my knee.
+For a moment I thought he must be admiring my wound.
+Stunned by a newfound knowledge of the world, I looked up, but he was smirking.